 EL BOQUERON NATIONAL PARK (San Salvador Volcano)

 El Boquerón enjoys a cool climate year round.
-The park offers many walking trails thru pine trees where you can appreciate the beauty of many plants.
+The park offers many walking trails through pine trees where you can appreciate the beauty of many plants.
 Among the plant species identified are ornamentals such as “cartuchos”, hydrangeas, begonias and wild “sultanas”.
-There is wildlife such as armadillos, raccoons, deer, foxes, among others.
+There is wildlife such as armadillos, raccoons, deers, foxes, among others.

 Around this area, you will find many restaurants with great views of the city and real Salvadoran food!!!

 PICK UP TIME

 3 PAX $175

 NOTE: The weather in these towns it may be cold, we recommend to bring a coat

 Things to do in El Salvador Tours